 Guest post by Andrea Tasi, VMD

-Editor’s note: Andrea Tasi, VMD, who is our wonderful vet, owns and operates Just Cats, Naturally, a housecall based, feline-exclusive practice dedicated to the holistic, individualized approach to each cat.
-Dr. Tasi uses classical homeopathy, nutritional therapy, and behavior/environment-related techniques to help healthy cats stay well and help ill cats regain their health.
+Andrea Tasi, VMD owns and operates Just Cats, Naturally, a housecall based, feline-exclusive practice dedicated to the holistic, individualized approach to each cat.
+Dr. Tasi uses classical homeopathy, nutritional therapy, and behavior and environment-related techniques to help healthy cats stay well and help ill cats regain their health.
 Whenever one of Dr. Tasi’s feline clients needs any kind of dental work, even just a routine cleaning, she makes sure that her clients as these questions before scheduling a procedure.

 1. Is the veterinarian who will perform the procedure experienced in cat dentistry, including anesthesia, dental extractions, and dental x-rays?

 Obviously, the more experience the doctor has, the more likely that s/he has better dentistry skills.
 Cats are NOT small dogs!!

 2. What pre-dental lab work, if any, is required in a younger cat?

 For cats under 7 years of age, a CBC (complete blood count) and “mini” serum chemistry is a reasonable data base.
 FeLV/FIV testing, if status is unknown or if the cat goes outside, may also be required.

 3. What lab work is required in older cats?

 I strongly suggest, and most veterinarians agree, with running more complete screening on older cats, especially those over 10-12 years of age.
 I suggest a CBC, serum chemistry panel, T4 (thyroid level), and a urinalysis.
 I do not use or recommend a type of test called a “Free T4” as it has very little diagnostic value in most cats, although some clinicians feel otherwise.
 FeLV/FIV testing, if status is unknown, or if the cat goes outside, may also be required.